martinthomson/h2-0rtt/draft-thomson-httpbis-h2-0rtt.md

 data.
 This could be used by a server to set values that are more permissive than it might be willing to accept for early data.

+However, sending session tickets that do not support early data in this way can create challenges for clients as they are forced to choose between newer tickets
+- which are usually more likely to be successful - and tickets that support early data with all settings enabled.

 A server that might have set EARLY_DATA_SETTINGS to 1 and does not remember the value of settings MUST reject early data.
 Similarly, a server that cannot respect the values that it previously set MUST reject early data.

 A server that advertises a value of 1 MUST remember settings even if the client does not indicate support for EARLY_DATA_SETTINGS.

+When accepting early data, a server uses remembered values for all settings.
+When sending the connection preface, a server SHOULD update all settings that are not at their initial value, even if they do not change from remembered values.
+Though a client is expected to remember all settings, renewing values minimizes any risk of error.

 ## Client Handling